Know the Steps to Complain About GST Payment Issues

 - Upload supporting documents in PDF or JPEG format by clicking on the ‘Choose File’ button.
 Here, the file size limit is restricted to 500 KB.

-- In the ‘Discrepancy of Payments’ section, enter CPIN.
+- In the ‘Discrepancy of Payments’ section, enter CPIN in GST.
 The payment related details will be auto-populated.
 Enter the date on which the payment was debited and the BRN details.

 - Check the box which says, ‘Sign with Authorized Signatory’s PAN’ and select the authorised